 MCECS Computing Facilities Overview

 The College provides a variety of computer labs for students with supported desktops consisting of Linux (Ubuntu and Redhat) and Windows 10.
 Some labs are available college-wide.
 Others are departmental.
 A large complement of software is available including various products from Autocad, Matlab, Maple, Mathcad, Solidworks, Mentor, Synopsis, Cadence, among many others.
 Software development is enabled by a large collection of popular open source tools as well as Microsoft Visual Studio.
-The college provides various Microsoft development products to students for personal use through the Microsoft Imagine program.
+The college provides various Microsoft development products to students for personal use through the Microsoft Azure for Education Dev Tools program.
 Color and black and white printers are available to all users.
 Some Windows and Linux based servers are available for remote access.

 For supported platforms, faculty and researchers may use college-provided system loads on their desktop computers with tiers denoting the level of control/flexibility.
 This enables centrally managed patching and software updates.
 The Linux support team can also deliver supported environments for dedicated computing servers and stoprage.
 Depending on needs, virtualized servers may also be provided for research and other projects.

 Support is provided for web services (Apache/php), databases (MySQL, Postgres), software revision control and project management (redmine/git/svn).

 File and storage servers provide all users with a fixed allotment of storage for Windows and Linux.
 However, flexible storage extensions are available for users working on projects (at both the graduate and undergraduate level).
 Home directories and many project spaces are backed up daily.
 Archival backups are performed at the end of each term.
 Researchers may add dedicated storage to these central servers and negotiate backup services.